The Field of Wonders: Format

+Content rating

+According to Russian system of television age restrictions, the current rating of the show suggests it is intended for ages 16 and above, unlike the American version which is suitable for all age groups.

 Russian cultural features

 On the American show, the wheel spins fast and letters are guessed in a rapid-fire progression, whereas on the Russian show, the wheel is designed to spin very slowly so that the host can have lengthy conversations with the contestant.
 The candidates and the host are gathered around a well-laid table.
-An early tradition dating back to the first episodes of Pole Chudes involves the contestants bringing in gifts for the host.
+An early tradition dating back to the first episodes of The Field of Wonders involves the contestants bringing in gifts for the host.
 For example, a contestant that works at a factory would bring in that factory's most famous product, or a contestant from a far-away town would bring in some culturally-significant item to represent where they live.
 Eventually, the show's production company established a museum near their studio, where these gifts are now placed for public display.
 Most of the candidates also bring homemade food as gifts.
 The moderator often tastes something of the food and it is often given out to the public.
 Furthermore, each of the guests brings along a musical gift, so that the guest himself or his friends, relatives, well-known acquaintances and children perform on stage to entertain the audience, the other show participants and host through singing and dancing.
 Often traditional songs are performed.